lambdaclass/concrete/ROADMAP.md

    `docs/OWNERSHIP_MODEL.md`, `check_linear_discard.sh`,
    `check_linear_conservation.sh`, and `check_linear_nested_scope.sh`.

-13d. **Front-end checker coverage must include every module body.** A program is not checked if only the root module body goes through `Check` while `mod x;` files, inline submodules, nested submodules, or stdlib modules contribute only signatures before `Elab`/`CoreCheck`.
-That creates a semantic-darkness lane: type errors, capability violations, linearity violations, immutable assignment, and mixed-width operations can hide until a coarser Core-level backstop catches them, or worse, can receive poorer diagnostics than the same code in the root file.
-Mirror Elab's submodule context in `Check`, recursively check every submodule body, and add a gate proving that a bad submodule cannot bypass the primary front-end checks.
-The gate must include at least: bad linear discard, use-after-move, immutable assignment, missing capability, mixed-width binop, and a sibling-submodule type reference that still checks.
+13d. ✅ **DONE for user code (2026-07-02) — front-end checker coverage includes
+   user module bodies.** The root bug was that `Check` consumed submodule signatures but skipped submodule function bodies, so `mod x;` files and nested modules could bypass source-level type, mutability, capability, and linearity diagnostics until a coarser Core-level backstop caught them.
+This is fixed for user code: `checkProgram` mirrors Elab's submodule context, recursively checks submodule bodies, and `scripts/tests/check_submodule_check_coverage.sh` proves that bad user submodules cannot bypass the primary front-end checks: linear leak (E0208), use-after-move (E0205), immutable assignment (E0217), missing capability (E0520), mixed-width binop (E0228), and a sibling-submodule type-reference positive case.
+The remaining open part is **KNOWN_HOLES H12**: the `std` subtree is temporarily exempt while accumulated never-checked violations are burned down.
+That migration is tracked in Phase 7 #38b; do not close H12 until the exemption is removed and the gate's disclosure checks flip.

-13e. **Run the final conservation sweep after H11.** Once by-value non-`Copy` sub-place projection is rejected, do the remaining targeted probes for the same class of bugs before calling the conservation story closed: callable/callback values must not be able to capture a linear value and then duplicate or leak it through repeated invocation, storage, or handoff; raw pointer place writes (`derefAssign`, `arrayIndexAssign` through `*mut`, and
+13e. **Run the final conservation audit sweep after H11.** This is an audit, not a known bug bucket.
+Once by-value non-`Copy` sub-place projection is rejected, do the remaining targeted probes for the same class of bugs before calling the conservation story closed: callable/callback values must not be able to capture a linear value and then duplicate or leak it through repeated invocation, storage, or handoff; raw pointer place writes (`derefAssign`, `arrayIndexAssign` through `*mut`, and